EF65 + Sleeper Express "Akebono"

 However, Mata-kun seems to have managed to sleep somehow, and wakes up feeling refreshed in the morning.
 The train arrives at its final stop, Kumamori Station, and the journey on the Blue Train Full Moon comes to an end, and the story of this work comes to an end

-The previous volume, volume 13, "I Got on the Train," tells the story of a family getting off the sleeper express Mangetsu at Kumamori and boarding the train to head to Kumadate on the Kumakaido.
-It would be natural to interpret this work as a prequel to the previous work.
-It seems likely that the Kumata-kun family's journey continues even after they arrive at Kumamori Station.
+Incidentally, the previous volume, Volume 13, "I Rode the Renrakusen," tells the story of a family who get off the sleeper express train Mangetsu at Kumamori and board the Renrakusen to head to Kumadate on the Kumakaido.
+It is natural to interpret this work as a prequel to the previous one.
+It seems that the Kumata family's journey continues even after arriving at Kumamori Station.
+I

-We have already written an article about the previous work, so please take a look.
+have already written an article about the previous work, so please check that out as well.

 What is the destination and name of the sleeper express "Mangetsu" bound for Kumamori?

-There is no definite proof that Kumano Station corresponds to Ueno Station, but among the starting stations for the major sleeper express trains bound for Aomori, Ueno Station should be the only station with the character "no" in its name.
+There is no definitive proof that Kumano Station corresponds to Ueno Station, but among the main departure stations for sleeper express trains bound for Aomori, Ueno Station is the only station with "no" in its name.
 It is reasonable to assume that it is Ueno Station.
-This means that the Full Moon train corresponds to the "night train departing from Ueno (bound for Aomori)" that
+The Mangetsu-go train would"night train departing from Ueno (bound for Aomori)" thatcorrespond to the

 By the way, the route you will take is

-- Yuzuru : Joban Line/Tohoku Main Line (Main stations: Mito, Sendai, Morioka, Hachinohe)
+• Yuzuru: Joban Line/Tohoku Main Line (Main stations served: Mito, Sendai, Morioka, Hachinohe)

-- Hakutsuru : Tohoku Main Line (Main stations: Omiya, Utsunomiya, Sendai, Morioka, Hachinohe)
+• Hakutsuru: Tohoku Main Line (Main stations served: Omiya, Utsunomiya, Sendai, Morioka, Hachinohe)

-- Akebono : Tohoku Main Line/Ou Main Line (Main stations: Omiya, Utsunomiya, Fukushima, Yamagata, Akita, Odate, Hirosaki, Aomori)
+• Akebono: Tohoku Main Line/Ou Main Line (Main stations served: Omiya, Utsunomiya, Fukushima, Yamagata, Akita, Odate, Hirosaki, Aomori)

 And it was all different